davenkin/maven-plugin-binding/README.md

 maven-plugin-binding
 ====================

-This is a tutorial demonstrating how to bing plugin to a specific maven phase
+This is a tutorial demonstrating how to bind jetty plugin to a specific maven phase

 Run: mvn clean install